Tapojit/cky-and-pcky-algorithms-for-dependency-parsing/README.md

-# CKY and PCKY algorithms for sentence parsing
+# CKY and PCKY algorithms for dependency parsing
-Using CKY and PCKY algorithm to obtain grammatical sentence parses.
+Using CKY and PCKY algorithm to obtain dependency parses of phrases/sentences, which is only possible if they obey given CFG rules.

 ## CKY

-The **Cocke–Kasami–Younger(CKY)** algorithm uses *Context Free Grammar(CFG)* rules and lexicon to obtain a legal parse of a given sentence.
+The **Cocke–Kasami–Younger(CKY)** algorithm uses *Context Free Grammar(CFG)* rules and lexicon to obtain a legal dependency parse of a given sentence/phrase.
 If a sentence has no legal parse, either the sentence is ungrammatical or set of CFG rules is not adequate.
 Below is an array of tuples containing CFG rules and a dictionary of lexicon.
 ```